larsenjohn/herebyaccident/_posts/2016-04-28-git-cheat-sheet.md

 Get **out of the Log type "q"**.

-Drop all local changes and commits, fetch the latest history from the server and point your local master branch at it like this.
+Drop all local changes and commits, fetch the latest history from the server and point your local master branch.

     $ git fetch origin
     $ git reset --hard origin/master